-As at the date of this Offering Memorandum, Sollen Guatemala is in the process of obtaining a license to use the Sollen Tradename and the Sollen Trademark.
+As at the date of this Offering Memorandum, Sollen Guatemala has applied for registration in Guatemala of the Sollen Tradenames and the Sollen Trademark.
 The success of the Corporation's business depends in part on the its ability to protect the intellectual property rights associated with the Products.
 The Corporation has not acquired the intellectual property rights relating to any of the Products, except the Purchased Patent relating to the Invention.
 The Corporation proposes to use the Licensed Technology and Licensed Patents owned by Sollensys and, while Sollensys has protected its technology with various patents, trademarks and copyrights, there can be no assurance that other manufacturers will not develop similar technology or that Sollensys will vigorously police and defend unauthorized use of the Licensed Technology and the Licensed Patents, measures that can be difficult and costly.
-Foreign countries may not protect intellectual property rights to the same extent as Canada.
+Foreign countries may not protect intellectual property rights to the same extent as Korea.
 To protect intellectual property rights in the future, the Corporation may take further precautions and may pursue litigation, which may result in substantial expenses, divert the attention of management, cause significant delays, materially disrupt the conduct of the Corporation's business or adversely affect its revenues, financial condition and results of operation.